edgedb/edgedb/docs/guides/auth/built_in_ui.rst

    };

    /**
-    * Redirects browser requests to EdgeDB Auth UI sign up page with the
+    * Redirects browser requests to Gel Auth UI sign up page with the
     * PKCE challenge, and saves PKCE verifier in an HttpOnly cookie.
     *
     * @param {Request} req